github-young/hugo-theme-next/README.md

 - [ ] Modification to Next.Gemini:
    - [x] TOC in page
    - [x] Capital URL path in `` tags `` and `` categories ``
    - [ ] Exact copy of NexT.Gemini (Not finished yet.
-Closing enough for me.)
+Close enough for me.)

 ## License
 The [MIT License](LICENSE).